 Healthy forests: the heart of the wild Northwest

-Ancient forests also provide excellent outdoor recreation opportunities and vital habitat for northern spotted owls, marbled murrelets, Roosevelt elk, salmon, bull trout and a variety of other iconic and imperiled species.
+Healthy forests and forests go hand-in-hand with healthy, prosperous communities and abundant wildlife.
+Forests also provide outdoor recreation opportunities and vital habitat for fishers, elk, spotted owls, marbled murrelets, salmon, bull trout and a variety of other iconic and imperiled species.

-We’re among the few regional groups that track forestry projects from concept to completion on-the-ground through our Forest Watch field work, including;
+In addition to informing forestry projects from conception, we’re among the few regional groups that track forestry projects to completion on-the-ground through our Forest Watch field work, including;

 - Verifying riparian widths and timber sale unit boundaries,

 - Checking markings on old trees and verifying snag tree protections,